Ghaadyy/restricted-nl/docs/codegen.md

 Our implementation should be straightforward if you are already familiar with the Visitor design pattern.

-- The JSON serializer is done though the `JsonASTVisitor`
+- The `JsonASTVisitor` serializer translates the source code's AST into a JSON format
-- The Selenium codegen is done through the `SeleniumASTVisitor`
+- The Selenium code generation is achieved by the `SeleniumASTVisitor`
+- The Decompiler visitor `DecompilerASTVisitor` to generate the corresponding source code from a serialized AST

 ## Serialized AST with JSON

-The GitHub example present in the [home page](index.md) produces the following JSON output.
+Compiling he GitHub example present in the [home page](index.md) with `rnlc -t json` produces the following JSON output.
 This feature is useful if you aim to use this compiler within another project to represent this test visually as seen [here](https://github.com/Ghaadyy/fyp).

 ```json